slabstech/gaganyatri.com/_posts/contests/2022-10-07-code-interview.md

 * Steps to build and system design for E-commerce MVP and scaling ?
 * What metrics would you observe for microservices ?
 * How do you handle node-failure and restoration for region ?
+* What process should Dev and SRE follow when initial analysis does not solve System issue ?
 * How do you reduce latency for customers from different regions ?
   * Latency should be minimum irrespective of location of request ?
 * Refactor function in SpringBoot controller,